People could still feel the pain at the pump well into the summer months – KION546

 SALINAS, Calif.
 (KION-TV) - Gas prices continue to go up because of the conflict in Russia and Ukraine.

-KION spoke to Professor Brad Barbeau, an entrepreneurship and economic professor at Cal State Monterey Bay.
-He explained while the U.S. doesn't heavily rely on Russia for oil and gas, it takes time for other counties to increase their output.
+KION spoke with Professor Brad Barbeau, an entrepreneurship and economic professor at Cal State University of Monterey Bay.
+He explained that while the U.S. doesn't heavily rely on Russia for oil and gas, it takes time for other counties to increase their output.

 Barbeau said a little bit of shutdown can have a large impact on prices in the shortrun.